jhey/phenotypes/README.md

 Then create the release:

-* Create a new branch
+* Create a new branch, e.g. `release/5.0.0`
 * Use `npm version [patch|minor|major]` to create a commit and tag that bumps the package version.
 Use [semver](http://semver.org/) to decide whether the update is patch/minor/major.
-* Create a PR and get that branch merged
+* Create a PR, get it reviewed, and merge the branch into dev
-* In github, create a PR to merge dev into master, and get that merged
+* In github's UI, create a PR to merge dev into master, and get that merged (don't need a review for that!)

 Then publish the release: